Picipes badius: Description

-The fruit bodies of Royoporus badius tend to be upright, growing solitary or in groups, sometimes with two or more fruit bodies arising from a common stipe.
+The fruit bodies tend to be upright, growing solitary or in groups, sometimes with two or more fruit bodies arising from a common stipe.
 The cap is circular or kidney-shaped, and often lobed or with a wavy edge.

 When young, the fruit bodies are convex, then become flat or funnel-shaped in maturity, reaching dimensions of 4–25 cm across by 1–4 mm thick.
 The upper cap surface is smooth and glossy, but develops radial wrinkles as it ages.
-The color of the cap is brown, often darker in the center and lighter-colored at the margins.
+The color of the cap is brown, often darker in the center and lighter-colored at the margins; it may blacken with age.

 The under-surface is white or cream-colored, yellowing when old.
-Pores are round and number 6–8 per mm, with decurrent tubes (running down the length of the stipe).
+The pores are round and number 4–8 per mm, while the shallow tubes are adnate to decurrent (running down the length of the stipe).
 The stipe, attached to the cap either centrally or laterally, is 1–8 cm long by 0.3–1.5 cm thick, velvety and dark brown to blackish-brown, black and longitudinally wrinkled when old.
 The fruit bodies are inedible because of their tough texture.

-The spores are ellipsoid or cylindrical, hyaline (translucent), smooth, and 7.5–9 by 3–5 µm.
-The basidia (spore-bearing cells) are club-shaped with a narrow base, and have dimensions of 20–30 by 7–9 µm.
+The spores are ellipsoid or cylindrical, hyaline (translucent), smooth, and 7.5–9 by 3–5 μm.
+The basidia (spore-bearing cells) are club-shaped with a narrow base, and have dimensions of 20–30 by 7–9 μm.
 Like other members of the genus Polyporus, this species has a dimitic hyphal construction, meaning that the hyphae are made of both generative hyphae and skeleto-ligative hyphae, a feature which tends to make the mushroom tissue hard and woody.
 There are no cystidia in the hymenium.
 The fungus has been shown to produce asexual spores when grown in pure culture conditions.

 Habitat and distribution

-Royoporus badius is a saprobic species, and causes white rot.
+Picipes badius is a saprobic species, and causes white rot.
 It grows on the standing or fallen trunks and branches of various hardwood genera, including Acer, Aesculus, Alnus, Betula, Castanea, Fagus, Fraxinus, Populus, Prunus, Robinia, Quercus, Salix, Tilia and Ulmus.
 The fungus grows in temperate regions of Asia, Europe, and North America.